Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 I used rems and ems for sizing the most important typographical elements, including margin and padding.
 However, where I took code from other sites, such as, using the CSS Matic site to create box shadowing, I retained the site specific use of pixels.

-#### Devolpment Issues
+#### Development Issues
-There was an issue with one element on 2 browsers.
+There was a particularly difficult issue with one element on 2 browsers.
 The song titles and their respective audio controls on the listen page did not align centrally on two of the browsers - Mozilla & Safari.
 Flexbox was used to align the items (heading & its controls) with one another and the same grouping below it.
 However, the first grouping that contains the 'Daydream Believer' song does not align correctly in these two browsers.
 This was made more puzzling by the fact that the same layout and style rules were used in the row below and the headings & audio controls aligned perfectly there?
-I did not manage to fully resolve this issue for those two browsers (as any change I made to correct the alignment for them would then affect the other browsers too).
+I did not manage to fully resolve this issue for those two browsers (as any change I made to correct the alignment for them would then affect the other browsers too) at that time.
 Therefore, I rewrote the code in a less semantic manner and used only columns with offsets to align the elements.
-At that point, I discovered that I had actually added an extra row container that was causing the issue.
+At that point, I discovered that I had actually added an extra row container that was causing the original issue.
 This then allowed me to go back to my original code and use flexbox to align all the elements correctly.
 Thus, resolving that issue.

 -----------